patricia-ternes/project-euler-python/_sources/home.md

-# Project Euler - Python Solutions1
+# Project Euler - Python Solutions

 This book is an environment for testing and share my solutions for the problems provided by [Project Euler][euler-url].